ncatlab/nlab-content/pages/7/1/2/1/1217/content.md

 # Remarks #
 * In 1986, Chen gave a definition equivalent to the last.
 * It seems clear from the context that in the 1975 paper Chen was first recalling the definition from the 1973 paper.
-However, his recollection was not completely accurate as the underlying object was now a topological space rather than a Hausdorff space.
+However, his recollection was not completely accurate as the underlying object was now a [[topological space]] rather than a [[Hausdorff space]].
 * The forcing condition on the maps in the 1975 paper is actually stronger than that in the 1977 paper.
 * The final structure is of [[sheaf|sheaves]] on a [[site]].
 This is the definition used in, for example, Baez and Hoffnung [0807.1704].